 Basically, these two words are the opposite of one another.
 Compose is used when the part comes before the whole, and comprise is used when the whole comes before the part.

 While we are discussing these two words, there is another important component to bring up.
-Often, we hear the terms "is comprised of" and "is composed of."
+Often, we hear the terms "is composed of" and "is comprised of."
 Many grammar guides actually suggest that "is comprised of" is incorrect.
 When you think about it, it makes sense.
 It does not make sense to say "is contained of," but it does make sense to say "is made up of."